StarDawnTech/fast-phasr-next/README.md

 <b>⚠️ Warning: Programs always have uncertainty, please do not trust automatic programs 100% (even if the program has high reliability).
 If it is a major project, please perform necessary checks on the phoneme sequence after using the program</b>

-<b> Currently, the project supports Chinese, English, and Japanese (but the reliability of Japanese recognition is not high)</b>
+<b> Currently, the project supports Chinese, English, and Japanese (but the reliability of Japanese recognition is not high and a larger model needs to be selected)</b>

 </div>